morsssss/benmorss.com/content/rock-theory/triumph-of-the-unjazz.md

 ## Review

-In [part one](https://benmorss.com/rock-theory/birth-of-the-unjazz/), we talked about how dissonances were treated in music from the European classical tradition until the 20th century.
+In [part one](/rock-theory/birth-of-the-unjazz/), we talked about how dissonances were treated in music from the European classical tradition until the 20th century.
 We then listed some of the new says in which they’ve been treated in pop music since the 1950s.
 We then uncovered some brand-new unjazz techniques, and we assigned each an italicized catchphrase and a helpful emoji, like this:

 **Techniques to normalize greater melodic dissonance:**

-*   ♻️ _ consonant once, consonant again:_ taking a tune that’s consonant over one chord and reusing it over chords where it’s dissonant
+*  ♻️ _consonant once, consonant again_: taking a tune that’s consonant over one chord and reusing it over chords where it’s dissonant
 *  ⚖️ _stick with your scale_: using the same scale over all chords, whether it would traditionally fit or not
 *  🖕🏾 _singing the “wrong” scale_: choosing a scale that doesn’t quite match the chords, unless you’re thinking about traditional dissonances as consonances
 *  😎 _normalizing dissonant pitches as consonant_: training us to hear a traditionally dissonant pitch like the 6th as a consonance
 *  📈 _elevated scale degrees_: prolonging the 7th, 9th, or 11th until we hear it as a consonance
 *  ☰ _ladder of thirds_: climbing up or down a ladder of thirds to normalize the 7th, 9th, and 11th scale degrees.
 This ladder may well descend to the 5th and 3rd.

 **Techniques to permit greater harmonic ambiguity:**

 *  🤷🏽‍♀️ _harmonic ambiguity_: we’re obscuring the chord progression or never defining it clearly, and we’re fine with that
-*   🌳 _root in the voice: _the voice contains the chord root, or, better still, as it’s louder and deeper than other sounds, it changes the root from what the instruments implied
+*  🌳 _root in the voice_: the voice contains the chord root, or, better still, as it’s louder and deeper than other sounds, it changes the root from what the instruments implied

 We found unjazz techniques already in use as far back as TLC’s 1999 song “No Scrubs” - in R&B influenced by hip-hop.
 Then,in 2008, Kid Cudi’s song “Day N Nite” kicked off the modern phenomenon in which rappers sing in a manner that’s influenced by R&B, but which, like rap, is based on small musical ideas that repeat and develop.
 Drake took this idea and developed it into a new, original style, and we explored an acceleration in unjazz harmonic and melodic adventures in his 2013 album “Nothing Was the Same”.